Francis Gleeson (priest)

 Father Francis Gleeson (28 May 1884 – 26 June 1959) was an Irish Roman Catholic priest who served as a British Army chaplain during Ireland's involvement in the First World War.
 Educated at seminaries near Dublin, Gleeson was ordained in 1910 and worked at a home for the blind before volunteering for service upon the outbreak of war.
 Commissioned into the Army Chaplains' Department and attached to the 2nd Battalion, Royal Munster Fusiliers he served with them at the First Battle of Ypres.
 During this battle Gleeson is said to have taken command of the battalion after all the officers were incapacitated by the enemy.
 He was highly regarded by his men for tending to the wounded under fire, visiting the frontline trenches, and bringing gifts.

 On 8 May 1915, on the eve of the Battle of Aubers Ridge, Gleeson addressed the assembled battalion at a roadside shrine and gave the general absolution.
 The battalion suffered heavily in the battle and when paraded again afterwards only 200 men were assembled.
 Gleeson's absolution was the subject of a painting by Fortunino Matania that was made at the request of the widow of the battalion's commanding officer.
 At the end of his year's service in 1915 Gleeson returned to Dublin and became a curate but rejoined the army as a chaplain in 1917 and remained for a further two years.
 After the war he returned once more to Ireland, becoming a priest at churches near to Dublin and being elected canon of the Metropolitan Chapter of the Archdiocese of Dublin before his death on 26 June 1959.

 Early life

 Gleeson was born on 28 May 1884 in Main Street, Templemore, County Tipperary in Ireland and was one of thirteen children.
 Gleeson decided to become a Catholic priest and was educated at the Holy Cross College in Dublin and St Patrick's College in Maynooth.
 He was ordained as a priest by the Archbishop of Dublin, William Walsh, on 19 June 1910 at St Mary's Pro-Cathedral.
 Gleeson was appointed chaplain to St. Vincent's Male Orphanage in Glasnevin in October 1910 and lived nearby before being sent as chaplain to St. Mary's Home for the Blind, Dublin in March 1912.
-Gleeson was a Jesuit, a nationalist and a speaker of Irish Gaelic.
+Gleeson (not to be confused with Fr Francis Doyle Gleeson, the US Jesuit born 1895) was a speaker of Irish.